steepcloud/singly-linear-linked-list/README.md

 Exit: Choose option 0 to exit the program.

 ## Contributing
 Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/steepcloud/singly-linear-linked-list)
+.